 Accidents with condoms are nearly always the result of using them wrongly.
-So read the instructions carefully and use one to practise.
+So read the instructions carefully and use one to practice.
 Boys can practise on themselves, and women can practise by putting a condom on a banana.

 You can read more about using condoms in the section on birth control.

 Don’t pretend to have an orgasm